-ACADEMIC, SOCIAL EMOTIONAL, AND COLLEGE AND CAREER COUNSELING: Your child has the right to meet with a school counselor to help choose courses that will meet college admission requirements, enroll in career technical education courses, or both.
+ACADEMIC, SOCIAL EMOTIONAL, AND COLLEGE AND CAREER COUNSELING (EC §49600.): In collaboration with all stakeholders, school counselors assure equitable well-rounded learning experiences through core counseling instruction and individualized planning which prepare our students for success in their postsecondary endeavors.
+Through data-driven comprehensive school counseling programs students receive multi-tiered levels of support to develop their social and emotional competencies, postsecondary goals, and academic skill set.
+Your child has the right to meet with a school counselor to help choose courses that will meet college admission requirements, enroll in career technical education courses, or both.
 Please call the school's counseling department if you wish to schedule a meeting with a School Counselor or Higher Education Coordinator.